DAY 1 - TUESDAY, MAY 12

 Rice University |

-Active magmatic degassing as a source of liquid water in the Martian crust |
+source of liquid water in the Martian crust |

 |